Computable classifications of continuous, transducer, and regular functions: Introduction

-Our paper proceeds as follows.
-We begin with a summary of the necessary results on regular functions in Section \ref{sec:regfns}; these results are often incompletely given in the literature, so we present full proofs here both for the sake of completeness and because we will use the notation and methods later on.
-(We also suspect that most potential readers of this paper are experts in computable analysis rather than automata theorists.)
+The remainder of the article is structured as follows: We begin with a summary of the necessary results on regular functions in Section \ref{sec:regfns}; these results are often incompletely given in the literature, so we present full proofs here both for the sake of completeness and because we will use the notation and methods later on.
+(We also suspect that most potential readers of this article will be experts on computable analysis rather than automata theorists.)
 Then we devote a section to each of our three main results in turn: Section~\ref{sec:kuku} contains a proof of Theorem \ref{thm:kuku}, and Section \ref{sec:mainreg} contains a proof of Theorem \ref{thm:mainreg}, which blends the automata-theoretic and analytic methods developed in the previous sections with elements of computable analysis.
 A bit more computable analysis is needed for the proof of Theorem \ref{thm:3}; it is contained in Section \ref{sec:thm:3}.
 This section also contains the very little extra background that is needed for the proof.
 Finally, Section~\ref{concl} is a short conclusion that further clarifies what these index set results tell us about (Q.1)--(Q.3), and it also contains several questions that we leave open.